mookuu/productivity/github/manual.md

 * git commit -a: Add all files in current directory to **Stage** and commit

-* TODO: git commit files: Last commit add snapshort of working directory file's commit, files are added to **Stage**
+* TODO: git commit files: Contains last commit and commit of current working directory's file's snapshort, files are added to **Stage**

 * TODO: git checkout HEAD -- files: rollback to last commit